jigel/GaussVoronoiGrid/README.md

 conda install numpy scipy h5py pandas cartopy
 ```

-This code can be used to create Gaussian Grids with various input arguments, such as the minimum and maximum grid point distance, the size of the area of interest, the steepness of the decrease of gridpoint density, and the center of the dense area.
+This code can be used to create Gaussian Grids with various input arguments, such as the minimum and maximum grid point distances, the size of the areas of interest, the steepness of the decrease of gridpoint density, and the centers of the dense areas.
+Several other gauss grids can be added to create more areas of denser gridpoints.
+This is done by using the first given grid as background grid, then removing gridpoints from that background grid and adding the gridpoints from the other grids.

 Additionally, the voronoi cell surface areas for the grids can be calculated.
 If wanted, all gridpoints and voronoi cell areas on land can be removed.
 All this is then saved in .h5 files in the folder /GaussVoronoiGrid/grids.

 At the moment, all this is done in the Jupyter Notebook 'GaussVoronoiGrid.ipynb'.
 The option of running it without Jupyter Notebooks will soon be added.